Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: Abstract

 \section{Abstract}

-Building autonomous machines that can explore open-ended environments, discover possible interactions and autonomously build repertoires of skills is a general objective of artificial intelligence.
-Developmental approaches argue that this can only be achieved by autonomous and intrinsically motivated learning agents that can generate, select and learn to solve their own problems.
-In recent years, we have seen a convergence of developmental approaches, and developmental robotics in particular, with deep reinforcement learning (\rl) methods, forming the new domain of \textit{developmental machine learning}.
-Within this new domain, we review here a set of methods where deep \rl algorithms are trained to tackle the developmental robotics problem of the \textit{autonomous acquisition of open-ended repertoires of skills}.
-Intrinsically motivated goal-conditioned \rl algorithms train agents to learn to represent, generate and pursue their own goals.
-The self-generation of goals requires the learning of compact goal encodings as well as their associated goal-achievement functions, which results in new challenges compared to traditional \rl algorithms designed to tackle pre-defined sets of goals using external reward signals.
-This paper proposes a typology of these methods at the intersection of deep \rl and developmental approaches, surveys recent approaches and discusses future avenues.
+Building autonomous machines that can explore open-ended environments, discover possible interactions and build repertoires of skills is a general objective of artificial intelligence.
+Developmental approaches argue that this can only be achieved by \textit{autotelic agents}: intrinsically motivated learning agents that can learn to represent, generate, select and solve their own problems.
+In recent years, the convergence of developmental approaches with deep reinforcement learning (\rl) methods has been leading to the emergence of a new field: \textit{developmental reinforcement learning}.
+Developmental \rl is concerned with the use of deep \rl algorithms to tackle a developmental problem\,---\,the \textit{intrinsically motivated acquisition of open-ended repertoires of skills}.
+The self-generation of goals requires the learning of compact goal encodings as well as their associated goal-achievement functions.
+This raises new challenges compared to standard \rl algorithms originally designed to tackle pre-defined sets of goals using external reward signals.
+The present paper introduces developmental \rl and proposes a computational framework based on goal-conditioned \rl to tackle the intrinsically motivated skills acquisition problem.
+It proceeds to present a typology of the various goal representations used in the literature, before reviewing existing methods to learn to represent and prioritize goals in autonomous systems.
+We finally close the paper by discussing some open challenges in the quest of intrinsically motivated skills acquisition.